-9. Similar with other industries, petroleum upstream industry would also be acquiring goods and services in the course and furtherance of their business.
-This acquisition of materials, equipment and services is considered as input to the industry.
-Any GST incurred in purchasing the input is claimable as input tax credit and can be offset against GST charged on the supply of product.
+9. Similar with other industries, petroleum upstream industry would also be acquiring goods and services in the course and furtherance of their businesses.
+This acquisition of materials, equipment and services are considered as inputs to the industry.
+Any GST incurred in purchasing the inputs are claimable as input tax credits and can be offset against GST charged on the supply of goods and services.